- Council awarded construction contracts for City Hall Renovations as well as adjacent streetscape and infrastructure improvements.

-- Along the west side of KCSR between Austin and State Streets, GP&L crews will begin moving overhead electric utilities underground.
+- Along the west side of KCSR between Austin and State Streets, GP&L crews are moving overhead electric utilities underground.

 - Street and drainage improvements will begin.
 Crews will start installing the new storm drain system along the west side of the KCSR.